 A trip to New Orleans is not complete without delicious food.
 Sample dozens of gourmet food and drink from local chefs in support of the CFP Foundation for Teachers.
 The event highlights the art of local cuisine while celebrating teachers.
 Tickets start at $150, but VIP is available as well.

 The event takes place at Mardi Gras World from 7-10 p.m.

 For more details on the events taking place over the weekend, see here.

 The 2020 CFP National Championship Game

-The big game kicks off at 7 p.m. at the Mercedes-Benz Superdome.
+The big game kicks off at 7 p.m. at the Mercedes-Benz Superdome with the LSU Tigers taking on the Clemson Tigers.
+This game is sure to keep fans on their feet.
 Get there early to hear the National Anthem from Louisiana native, Lauren Daigle.
-Stay tuned to see which teams will be competing, as this game is sure to keep fans on their feet.

 If you don’t have tickets to the game, don’t fret!
 New Orleans has plenty of rambunctious, energetic places to see the action.
 See a list of our local sports bars here.
 Some local favorites for college sports include the Rusty Nail, Walk-On’s, Cooter Brown’s, Manning’s, Bruno’s Tavern, and American Sports Saloon and they all serve up bar snacks.